 Some Awesome Walking Bass Line Players

-This is a list of some of the greatest jazz walking bass line players.
-The best way to develop your own bass lines is to copy lines from the original recordings of the bassists who inspire you.
-Eventually you will evolve the walking bass line vocabulary that attracted you and create your own style!
+This list highlights some of the greatest jazz walking bass players.
+The most effective way to develop your own lines is to emulate lines from the original recordings of the bassists who inspire you, learning directly from their original recordings.
+Over time, their vocabulary will integrate into your playing, helping you evolve the unique walking style that drew you to them in the first place.

 The most important thing I look for in a musician is whether he knows how to listen. -